binary-com/deriv-api-docs/docs/core-concepts/authorization-authentication/index.md

 }
 ```

-The response for the `authorize` call would be an object like so:
+The response for the `authorize` call would be an object as below:
 ```js
 {
     "account_list": [